 The World Health Organization and the Centers for Disease Controls and Prevention have officially declared COVID-19 to be a pandemic.
-In response to the spread of COVID-19, President Trump declared a national emergency, and Governor Sununu declared a state of emergency.
+In response to the spread of COVID-19, a national emergency has been declared, and Governor Sununu declared a state of emergency.
 The Administrative Office of the United States Courts (AO) has recommended that organizations limit public gatherings.
 The AO has also recommended that the courts conduct in-court hearings only when absolutely necessary and to have all or most court employees telework.

 In order to protect the public health, and in order to reduce the size of public gatherings and unnecessary travel, the United States Bankruptcy Court for the District of New Hampshire is closed to the public until further notice.

 Notwithstanding the fact that the Court is closed to the public, and consistent with Federal Rule of Bankruptcy Procedure 5001, the Court shall be deemed always open for the purpose of filing any pleading or other proper paper, issuing and returning process, and filing, making, or entering motions, orders and rules.
 Court staff will be teleworking during regular business hours and will be available to assist the public with case-related questions via telephone at 603-222-2600.

 Participation in hearings will continue to be accomplished through telephonic means through April 2, 2021.
 Questions about hearings should be directed to the Courtroom Deputy at 603-222-2644.

 General Orders Regarding Court Operations Under the Exigent Circumstances